adrienZ/zigzag-boilerplate/doc.md

 Imagine you want to load a big module of javascript... but you only need it for a specific task.
 Instead of including it in your bundle and increase load time... load it later !

-in your `.babel.rc` we desactivate modules and use the `syntax-dynamic-import` plugin.
+in your babel configuration (`webpack/loaders.js`, see babel-loader) we desactivate modules and use the `syntax-dynamic-import` plugin.

 ```javascript
 /**